Exact Distance Oracles for Planar Graphs with Failing Vertices: Preliminaries

 \paragraph{Dense distance graphs and FR-Dijkstra.} The \emph{dense distance graph} of a piece $P$, denoted $DDG_P$ is a complete directed graph on the boundary vertices of $P$.
 Each edge $(u,v)$ has weight $d_{P}(u,v)$, equal to the length of the shortest $u$-to-$v$ path in $P$. $DDG_P$ can be computed in time $\cO((|\partial P|^2 + |P|) \log |P|)$ using the multiple source shortest paths (MSSP) algorithm~\cite{MSSP,DBLP:journals/siamcomp/CabelloCE13}.
 Over all pieces of the recursive decomposition this takes time $\cO(n \log^2 n)$ in total and requires space $\cO(n \log n)$ by~\cref{prop:1}.
 We next give a ---convenient for our purposes--- interface for FR-Dijkstra~\cite{FR}, which is an efficient implementation of Dijkstra's algorithm on any union of $DDG$s.
 The algorithm exploits the fact that, due to planarity, certain submatrices of the adjacency matrix of $DDG_P$ satisfy the Monge property.
 (A matrix $M$ satisfies the Monge property if, for all $i<i'$ and $j<j'$, $M_{i,j}+M_{i',j'} \leq M_{i',j}+M_{i,j'}$~\cite{monge1781memoire}.)
 The interface is specified in the following theorem, which was essentially proved in~\cite{FR}, with some additional components and details from~\cite{DBLP:journals/talg/KaplanMNS17,DBLP:conf/esa/MozesW10}.

-\begin{theorem}[\cite{FR,DBLP:journals/talg/KaplanMNS17,DBLP:conf/esa/MozesW10}] A set of $DDG$s with $\cO(M)$ vertices in total (with multiplicities), each having at most $m$ vertices, can be preprocessed in time and extra space $\cO(M \log m)$ in total.
-After this preprocessing, Dijkstra's algorithm can be run on the union of any subset of these $DDG$s with $\cO(N)$ vertices in total (with multiplicities) in time $\cO(N \log N \log m)$, by relaxing edges in batches.
+\begin{theorem}[\cite{FR,DBLP:journals/talg/KaplanMNS17,DBLP:conf/esa/MozesW10}] A set of $DDG$s with $\cO(M)$ vertices in total (with multiplicities), each having at most $m$ vertices, can be preprocessed in time and extra space $\cO(M \log m)$ in total, so that, after this preprocessing, Dijkstra's algorithm can be run on the union of any subset of these $DDG$s with $\cO(N)$ vertices in total (with multiplicities) in time $\cO(N \log N \log m)$, by relaxing edges in batches.
 Each such batch consists of edges that have the same tail. \end{theorem}

 The algorithm in the above theorem is called FR-Dijkstra.
-It is useful in computing distances in sublinear time, as demonstrated by the following lemma and corollary which are a reformulation of ideas from~\cite{FR} and are provided for completeness.
+It is useful in computing distances in sublinear time, as demonstrated by~\cref{lem:frcone} and~\cref{cor:fr} which are a reformulation of ideas from~\cite{FR} and are provided below for completeness.

-\begin{Definition} Let $u$ be a vertex.
-A \emph{cone} of $u$ is the union of the following DDGs: (i) $DDG_{P_u}$, where $P_u$ is a leaf piece in $\TG$ containing $u$, with $u$ considered a boundary vertex of $P_u$. (ii) For every (not necessarily strict) ancestor $P$ of $P_u$, $DDG_Q$ of the sibling $Q$ of $P$. \end{Definition}
+\begin{definition} The \emph{cone} of a vertex $u$ of $G$ is the union of the following DDGs: (i) $DDG_{P_u}$, with $u$ considered a boundary vertex of $P_u$. (ii) For every (not necessarily strict) ancestor $P$ of $P_u$, $DDG_Q$ of the sibling $Q$ of $P$. \end{definition}